kelvinthh/kelvinthh/README.md

 - 🎨 UI/UX Design (Adobe XD, Sketch, Figma)

 ## 📬 Get in Touch
+* 🔍 Currently **_open to work_** opportunities in the UK🇬🇧 and Canada🇨🇦, I'm a British national and hold a valid Canadian Open Work Permit.
+* For Canada🇨🇦, all provinces and cities' openings are welcomed as I am feeling to relocate!
-🔍 Currently **_open to work_** opportunities in Canada🇨🇦 & the UK🇬🇧, all cities are welcomed!
-Feel free to [contact me on LinkedIn](https://www.linkedin.com/in/hhtam) for any opportunities, questions, or just a chat!!
+* Feel free to [contact me on LinkedIn](https://www.linkedin.com/in/hhtam) for any opportunities, questions, or just a chat!!